Skip to content

 Univ. of Kentucky1

-Counties of interest used in estimate include: Adair, Adams, Allamakee, Audubon, Boone, Buena Vista, Calhoun, Carroll, Cass, Cherokee, Chickasaw, Clay, Clayton, Clinton, Crawford, Dallas, Des Moines, Dickinson, Dubuque, Fayette, Floyd, Fremont, Guthrie, Hamilton, Hardin, Harrison, Humboldt, Ida, Jackson, Jefferson, Jones, Lee, Louisa, Lyon, Marion, Mills, Monona, Montgomery, Muscatine, O Brien, O'brien, Page, Plymouth, Pocahontas, Polk, Pottawattamie, Ringgold, Sac, Shelby, Sioux, Story, Taylor, Union, Webster, Winnebago, Woodbury and Worth in Iowa.
-Hancock, Jo Daviess, Randolph and White in Illinois.
+Counties of interest used in estimate include: Adair, Adams, Allamakee, Audubon, Boone, Buena Vista, Calhoun, Carroll, Cass, Cherokee, Chickasaw, Clay, Clayton, Clinton, Crawford, Dallas, Des Moines, Dickinson, Dubuque, Fayette, Floyd, Fremont, Guthrie, Hamilton, Hardin, Harrison, Humboldt, Ida, Jackson, Jasper, Jefferson, Jones, Lee, Louisa, Lyon, Marion, Marshall, Mills, Monona, Montgomery, Muscatine, O Brien, O'brien, Page, Plymouth, Pocahontas, Polk, Pottawattamie, Ringgold, Sac, Shelby, Sioux, Story, Taylor, Union, Warren, Webster, Winnebago, Woodbury and Worth in Iowa.
+Hancock, Jo Daviess, Marshall, Randolph, White and Will in Illinois.
 Delaware and Henry in Indiana.
-Atchison, Doniphan, Leavenworth and Wyandotte in Kansas.
+Atchison, Doniphan, Johnson, Leavenworth and Wyandotte in Kansas.
 Andrew, Atchison, Buchanan, Clay, Clinton, Dekalb, Gentry, Holt, Jackson, Nodaway, Platte, Pulaski and Worth in Missouri.
 Adams, Antelope, Banner, Boone, Box Butte, Boyd, Buffalo, Burt, Cass, Cedar, Chase, Cherry, Colfax, Cuming, Custer, Dakota, Dawes, Dawson, Dixon, Dodge, Douglas, Dundy, Fillmore, Franklin, Frontier, Furnas, Gage, Garden, Garfield, Hall, Harlan, Hitchcock, Holt, Hooker, Howard, Keith, Keya Paha, Knox, Lancaster, Lincoln, Madison, Mcpherson, Morrill, Nance, Nemaha, Otoe, Pierce, Platte, Red Willow, Richardson, Sarpy, Saunders, Scotts Bluff, Sherman, Sioux, Stanton, Thayer, Thurston, Valley, Washington, Wayne and Webster in Nebraska.
-Madison in Ohio.
+Defiance, Fulton, Hancock, Henry, Lucas, Madison, Sandusky, Williams and Wood in Ohio.
 Tazewell in Virginia.
 Crawford in Wisconsin.

 Get in touch